ksreyes/mrio-processing/README.md

 # MRIO Processing Scripts

-The ADB Multi-Regional Input-Output Tables are produced by the MRIO team.
+The Asian Development Bank (ADB) Multiregional Input-Output (MRIO) Tables are produced and maintained by a dedicated team in ADB.
+This is the primary dataset used by the ADB global value chains (GVC) team in its research projects.
+For more details on input–output analysis and the derivation of GVC indicators, check out this repo's [wiki](https://github.com/adb-sna-gvc/mrio-processing/wiki).

 The scripts in this repo processes the raw Excel files and outputs various datasets used in global value chain analysis.

-The following provides a brief description of each notebook.
+The following is a brief description of each notebook.
 Note that they must be run in order.

 1. `process-mrios.ipynb`
 Loads Excel files from `data/raw/{foldername}/` and converts them into machine-readable format.
 Outputs are saved as Parquet files in `data/interim/`.